-This is an area of photography in which I have become increasingly interested over the past few years.
-Partly due to a variety of circumstances which limited my time and ability to get out into the woods and nature reserves as much as I’d previously been able to do.
+Photomacrography, sometimes referred to as photomicrography, is extreme close-up photography, a step beyond macro photography.
+It is an area in which I have become increasingly interested in recent years, due in part to a variety of circumstances which limited my time and ability to get out into the woods and nature reserves as much as I’d previously been able to do.

 Wow, did I have some fun with that lot?

-I started photographing my seed and botanic collection in more close-up detail than I had ever previously been able to do and was really pleased with the results.
-Then I acquired a set of old microscope slides and was amazed at the detail I was able to capture with this rather old and antiquated equipment.
+I started photographing my seed and botanic collection in even more close-up detail than I had ever previously been able to do and was really pleased with the results.
+A few insects from the garden also became models.
+Then I acquired a set of old botanic microscope slides and was amazed at the detail I was able to capture with this rather old and antiquated equipment.

 This is an ongoing project.
-I continue to experiment and try things out as I am just not quite getting the results I hoping for as yet.
+I continue to experiment and try things out as opportunities arise, as I am just not quite getting the results I am hoping for as yet.
 Quite sure my sons think I have gone completely bonkers but to me, this is what photography is about – exploration and experimentation, plus persistence.
+Just because I haven’t been able to get out and about as much in the past couple of years, I at least have somewhere to go and play!

 Watch this space.